Your Rights When Buying Second-Hand Goods in England & Wales

 'Sold as seen' and 'no refunds' signs are void

 A trader cannot exclude or restrict these implied terms.
-Under s.31 CRA 2015, any such term is of no effect.
+Under s.31 CRA 2015, any contract term that would exclude or restrict a trader's liability for satisfactory quality, fitness for purpose, or matching description is not binding on the consumer.
 A sign saying "sold as seen — no refunds" displayed by a trader has no legal force and does not limit your statutory rights.

 The three-tier remedy ladder